-Any of our key professionals may resign at any time, join our competitors or form a competing company.
-Although many of our portfolio managers and each of our named executive officers are subject to post-employment non-compete obligations, these non-competition provisions may not be enforceable or may not be enforceable to their full extent.
-In addition, we may agree to waive non-competition provisions or other restrictive covenants applicable to former key professionals in light of the circumstances surrounding their relationship with us.
-We do not carry "key man" insurance that would provide us with proceeds in the event of the death or disability of any of our key professionals.
+Competition for highly-skilled and motivated portfolio managers and other key professionals in the investment management industry is intense, and the market for qualified professionals in our industry is characterized by the frequent movement of portfolio managers and other key professionals among different firms.
+Any of our key professionals may resign at any time, retire, join our competitors or form a competing company.
+Although many of our portfolio managers and each of our named executive officers are subject to one-year post-employment non-compete obligations, these non-competition provisions are not enforceable in certain jurisdictions or may not be enforceable to their full extent.
+In addition, we have in the past and may again in the future agree to waive non-competition provisions or other restrictive covenants applicable to former key professionals in light of the circumstances surrounding their relationship with us.
+We do not carry "key person" insurance that would provide us with proceeds in the event of the death or disability of any of our key professionals.